 Absolutely.
 First off a professional level player should be technically sound enough to be able to hit a ball with both feet.
 Shoot, cross and serving a ball with both feet will open up their game to be able to cut in and shoot with their dominant foot when in the final third.
 An outside back that can produce at a high level with both is what it takes to play at the professional level.

--Ability to serve a lofted ball with both feet thirty plus yards to players feet and into space
+-Ability to serve the ball with both feet into players feet and into the box.

 -Technically sound footwork (collecting and distributing ball)